 Another medium-strength hand players often overplay is two pair with no backup.
 On the flop Ts9s2c, KhTc9c8h looks nice but versus an overpair with a flush draw or an overpair with a straight draw, it is around even money.
 If you start putting in a lot of money and getting action, you are likely not in as great of shape as you would like.

 PLO is a complex game that takes a lot of effort and time to get good but fixing these critical post-flop mistakes will help you immediately start saving money.
-Additionally, working with an equity calculator like PLOCalc will help you understand equity matchups better.
+Additionally, using good tools and strategy content will help you quickly eliminate these mistakes and play better.

 If you like this article make sure to subscribe and get updates on new posts.
 Also make sure to check out our other content on our blog.